How to Write the Best Groom Speech with Examples

 Watch how Mitch delivered a short and sweet groom speech at his wedding reception in under two minutes.
 Even though Mitch was timid and admitted he was no expert at public speaking, he charmed the crowd and Zoe with his clever icebreaker, sincere thank yous, and tender expression of love for his bride.

-“Zoe from the moment I first glimpsed you striding furiously around the factory, the velocity of your ponytail back and forth motion serves as an unmistakable gauge of your determination and furiousness I thought to myself this is the Sheila for me.”
+“Zoe, from the moment I first glimpsed you striding furiously around the factory, the velocity of your ponytail back and forth motion serves as an unmistakable gauge of your determination and furiousness I thought to myself, this is the Sheila for me.”

 Other FAQs about the Groom Speech